-Singer Adrianna Foster belted her way to the 2018 Boca Idol title with a rousing version of the National Anthem she’ll sing at opening ceremonies before the televised college bowl game in December.
+The Idol winner will sing at opening ceremonies before the televised college bowl game in December.
 Three-hundred people piled into The Addison to watch the Idol finals and support the game’s charity partner, Spirit of Giving.

-Runner-ups were Mikayla O’Brien, 13, an Eagles Land Middle School student and Emma Brown, 14, entering Dreyfoos School of the Arts.
-Foster performs professionally and calls herself a motivational singer who merges music with personal development through workshops, seminars, retreats and live concerts.
+Foster performs professionally and calls herself a motivational singer.
+Foster merges music with personal development through workshops, seminars, retreats and live concerts.

 The other semi-finalist were Ava Faith, 14; Serenity Jones, 19 and Eeshani Behara, 16; professional singer Valerie Tucci and Johnny Schulz, an amateur guitarist.
 Among Idol judges were 2015 Boca Idol winner, singer Kendra Erika.
-Erika splits her time between Boca and Los Angeles and is about to release a new single through Warner Records.
+Erika splits her time between Boca and Los Angeles.
+She is about to release a new single through Warner Records.

 The other judges were: Adam Marshall, a partner at the law firm of Marshall Socarras Grant in Boca, the presenting Idol sponsor; music educator at Lynn University and performer Carrie Simpson; and performer Molly Vogel.